Featuring the best attractions in the North West Lake District that are accessible by public transport

 Similar to Buttermere lake, Crummock Water is a wonderfully attractive and relatively peaceful lake surrounded by impressive mountains and no discernible development near the shore.
 The lake is approx 0.5 miles walk from Buttermere village or you can access it from Rannerdale.
 There is a fabulous 8.5 mile walk around the lake if you have the time and the stamina.

 Rannerdale valley adjacent to the lake is also picturesque and worth exploring particularly every April and May when the famous bluebells fill the open valley and provide an incredible sight.
 Above the valley is Rannerdale Knotts, a relatively small summit with wonderful views over Buttermere, Crummock Water and towards Loweswater.

 Buses stop at Buttermere village and Rannerdale.
-From 17th July to 5th September 2021 there is also a free shuttle bus running daily between Cockermouth and Buttermere village.
+At weekends and bank holidays from 7th May to 5th June 2022, plus daily during summer school holidays there is also a free shuttle bus running between Cockermouth and Buttermere village.

 Part of the Mirehouse estate and now managed by the Forestry Commission, Dodd Wood provides some lovely forest walks on the slopes of Dodd Fell.
 There are some fabulous views over Bassenthwaite Lake and the Derwent valley which only improve as you get above the trees and towards the summit of Dodd Fell at 500m.
 The wood became popular in 2001 when the first Ospreys to breed in England for over 150 years nested in the area and it became the best place to view them.
 There are two viewing areas in the woods, the lower one approx 15 minute uphill walk from the car park and the upper one approx 20 minutes walk beyond that.
 There are telescopes and volunteers to help you spot the magnificent birds who are normally in residence between April and September before heading to Africa for the winter.